seantis/libres/docs/index.rst

 entities.
 It is used successfully by hundreds of users daily.

-We have been asked a number of times to implement the same system in other environments outside of Plone, which is why we chose to move it's core features out into a library, usable by any kind of Python project.
+We have been asked a number of times to implement the same system in other environments outside of Plone, which is why we chose to move its core features out into a library, usable by any kind of Python project.

 Because we didn't want to suffer the second system effect we kept a lot of